desec-io/desec-stack/docs/rrsets.rst

 Input validation
 ````````````````
-For efficiency and other reasons, there are three stages of input validation:
+There are two stages of input validation:

-1. Basic syntactical and semantical checks for missing JSON fields, negative
-   TTL and such.

-2. Uniqueness validation.
-This is both to avoid the creation of multiple
-   RRsets with the same subname and type, and to uncover bulk requests
-   containing multiple parts that refer to the same subname and type.
+1. Sanity checks, such as syntax, basic semantics (e.g. negative TTL), and
+   uniqueness checks.
+(We both check for uniqueness with respect to
+   pre-existing RRsets as well as with respect to other RRsets sent in the
+   same bulk request.)

-3. Lastly, we check whether the given type is a supported DNS record type, and
+2. DNS conformity checks, such as whether the given type is a supported record
-   whether the given record contents are consistent with the type.
+   type, and whether the given record contents are consistent with the type.

-Errors are collected at each stage; if at least one error occured, the request
+If an error occurs in the first validation stage, the request is aborted, and
-is aborted at the end of the stage, and the error(s) are returned.
-Only if no
+the error(s) are returned.
+Only if no error occurred, will the request be
-error occurred, will the request be allowed to proceed to the next stage.
+allowed to proceed to the second stage.

-In stages 1 and 2, errors are presented as a list of errors, with each list
+In the first stage, errors are presented as a list of errors, with each list
 item referring to one part of the bulk request, in the same order.
 Parts that
 did not cause errors have an empty error object ``{}``, and parts with errors
 contain more details describing the error.
-Unfortunately, in step 3, the API
+Unfortunately, in step 2, the API
 currently does not associate the error message with the RRset that caused it.

-The successive treatment of stages 1 and 2 means that one bulk part with a
+The successive treatment of stages means that one bulk part with a stage-2
-stage-2 error may appear valid (``{}``) as long as another RRset has a stage-1
+error may appear valid (``{}``) as long as another RRset has a stage-1 error.
-error.
-Only after the stage-1 error is resolved, the request will reach stage
+Only after the stage-1 error is resolved, the request will reach stage 2, at
-2, at which point an error may occur for the bulk part that previously seemed
+which point an error may appear due to a bulk part that previously seemed
 valid.

-Errors in stages 1 and 2 cause status code ``400`` (regardless of the exact
+Errors from stage 1 cause status code ``400 Bad Request`` (regardless of the
-reason(s) which may vary across bulk parts), and errors from stage 3 cause
+exact reason(s) which may vary across bulk parts), and errors from stage 2
-status code ``422``.
+cause status code ``422 Unprocessable Entity``.

 Notes